U-Men (comics): Publication history

-The U-Men are a collection of characters that first appeared in Grant Morrison's run on New X-Men where they were created by Grant Morrison and Leinil Francis Yu.
+The U-Men are a collection of characters that first appeared in New X-Men Annual 2001 (September 2001) in Grant Morrison's run on X-Men where they were created by Grant Morrison and Leinil Francis Yu.
 They believe in using mutant body parts to augment their human bodies as well as to grant themselves superhuman powers.
 They also live in specially designed environment suits to protect them from what they believe to be an imperfect world.
-Until his death, they were led by John Sublime.
+Until his death, they were led by Sublime.

 Fictional history

-A group of U-Men track down a young girl named Angel Salvadore, who manifested fly-related mutant powers.
+A group of U-Men track down a young girl named Angel Salvadore, who manifested insect-like mutant powers.
 They are about to dissect her in a mobile-lab by the side of the road when Wolverine finds them and attacks, having been searching for Angel with the help of Jean Grey.
 All the soldiers are killed and Angel is taken into the care of the X-Men.

 A little after Angel is rescued, a squadron of U-Men attack through the front gate of the X-Mansion.
 Jean Grey is the only X-Man on the premises, but with the help of several of the students, such as one who could manifest voices from any direction, she was able to keep the U-Men at bay.
 The U-Men have many counter-abilities to mutant powers, such as being able to shut down portions of their mind in order to escape telepathic control by the Stepford Cuckoos.
 Jean manages to both humiliate the U-Men with her telepathy and defeat them with her regrowing Phoenix powers.
 As Wolverine and Angel draw up to the mansion, the U-Men are seen running away, screaming into the night as Jean telekinetically destroys their suits and attacks them with psychic fire.

 The U-Men are next seen when the first Xorn takes his remedial class, which includes Angel, out on a special camping trip.
 They are attacked by U-Men forces.
 Xorn was drawn away, leaving the class to face down a lone U-Men soldier.
 The students defeat him and Angel, sent to search for Xorn, discovers that Xorn had slain the rest of the force.

 Kid Omega and his gang, high on the mutant drug Kick, made a planned attack on a U-Men stronghold, destroying it and killing the men.

 A U-man is also seen being killed by angry mutants in Planet X.

 "The Third Species" religion

-The U-Men were primarily led by Dr. John Sublime until his death.
+The U-Men were primarily led by Sublime until his death.
 Individuals view his book, The Third Species, to be their bible and the practice of being a U-Man as a legitimate religion, though others, such as mutants, view them as a cult.